 Cross Border Disclosure

-Any personal or secretive information provided to the 16s will not be transferred to and to our best knowledge, stored at a destination outside Australia.
-We do not have agreements or arrangements with overseas parties who utilise any personal or secretive information provided to us.
-We acknowledge the importance of protecting personal and secretive information and, as set out above we have taken reasonable steps to ensure all personal and secretive information is kept safe and secure.
+Any personal or private information provided to us will not be transferred to and to our best knowledge, stored at a destination outside Australia.
+We do not have agreements or arrangements with overseas parties who utilise any personal or private information provided to us.
+We acknowledge the importance of protecting personal and private information and, as set out above we have taken reasonable steps to ensure all personal and private information is kept safe and secure.

 We have put in place an effective mechanism and procedure for you to contact us so that we can attempt to resolve issues or complaints should you have any concerns or complaints about the manner in which your personal information has been collected, used or disclosed by us.
 On any issues of privacy, feedback or complaints, you can contact the Club as follows: